BY: VALENTINA ROZO*

 These are just a few examples of how governments can use very cost-effective strategies (in every sense) to get citizens to make better use of resources.
 Our development model has led us to exploit resources as if they were unlimited, thinking only about our own benefit and without taking into account the world we will leave to future generations.
 There are hundreds of mechanisms that as a society we can use to protect the environment, but policies are often based on humans being homo economicus and on the assumption that we need changes in prices or penalties to change our habits.

 These examples have shown us that there are already nudges for households to save water.
 However, the reality is that most water consumption does not occur in households.
 For example, gold mining uses 450 to 1,060 liters of water per gram in Colombia.
 It would be great if public policy makers created nudges to reduce water consumption by industry as well.
 And not just water: fuel, timber, minerals and other hundreds of resources.
 What if governments listened to the new Nobel Prize in Economics?

-* Valentina is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+* Valentina is a researcher at the Center for Law, Justice and Society (Dejusticia)

 Featured photo: Steve Johnson